 Any person completing the Account opening process or otherwise completing any Account opening requirements represents and agrees that they:

 Important information about procedures for opening a new Account: To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial institutions to obtain, verify and record information identifying each person who opens an Account.
 This means that when you open an Account, we will ask for information that allows us to identify you.
-We may also ask for a driver’s license or other identifying documents for your business, Authorized Users, account owners, and your officers, directors, beneficial owners, controlling shareholders and others.
+We may ask for a driver’s license or other identifying documents for your business, Authorized Users, account owners, and your officers, directors, beneficial owners, controlling shareholders and others.

 1.7 Minimum Deposits and Balances